 Be sure to follow Katherine at The Comfort Table for great recipes and book recommendations!
 You can check out her social pages below:

-- 2. In a large mixing bowl, beat butter and sugar together until light and fluffy.
-Stir in pumpkin.
+- In a large mixing bowl, beat butter and sugar together until light and fluffy.
+Stir pumpkin in.

 - In a separate bowl, combine flour, baking soda, cinnamon, salt and nutmeg and stir with a fork.